Expert answers to all your business insurance questions.

 But what if things get busy and you decide to hire that person for the same hours every day?
 What if you define their schedule and tell them exactly what to do and when to do it?
 In this instance, you should probably cover that contractor with workers’ comp.
 If they get injured on the job, they’ll have a strong case that they should be considered a regular employee.

 In the end, it’s better to be safe.
-Get coverage for any independent contractors who do a significant amount of work for your company (and be sure to ask your insurer if you have any questions).
+Get online business insurance coverage for any independent contractors who do a significant amount of work for your company (and be sure to ask your insurer if you have any questions).

 I’m a sole proprietor in Georgia and don’t have any employees.
 Do I need workers’ comp?